-There are controversies over the use of credit scores for rating, but the bottom line is that insurance companies have not been able to find a better indicator of risk other than using a simple credit-based insurance score along with the other Factors That Affect Your Car Insurance Premium.
+There are controversies over the use of credit scores for rating, but the bottom line is that insurance companies have not been able to find a better indicator of risk other than using a simple credit-based insurance score..
 It is not less controversial than the use of sex or marital status as a factor.
 Each of these items have come under public scrutiny as biased and a form of profiling.
 Insurance companies are trying to assign a rate to a risk pool.
 They work hard to segment risks and help the pool by having those contributors pay their equal share.

 If you need insurance now you should be able to start your policy as long as you can obtain a US driver's license within 30 days, if you do not already have one.
-To get started with an auto insurance quote, follow this link.
+Compare insurance companies to make sure you are getting the best possible rate.